nanocosmos/docs/docs/webrtc/nanostream_webrtc_getting_started.md

 ## nanoStream Webcaster Browser API

-The nanoStream Webcaster Browser API is based on a Javascript API connected to the nanoStream WebRTC Server.
+The nanoStream Webcaster Browser API requires HTTPS in order to run.
+It is based on a Javascript API connected to the nanoStream WebRTC Server.
 It can be used for creating your own live video broadcast web page for plugin-free live streaming with WebRTC.

-### Hosting Requirements
+### Hosting Requirements (reminder: HTTPS)

 You will need the following requirements to be fulfilled in order to host a WebRTC driven website on your own infrastructure:

 - HTTPS: **WebRTC client web pages need to be hosted via HTTPS** for accessing media devices within the browser and for connecting to the server component.
 Therefore you will need a valid SSL certificate.
 - Supported browsers: As of 2018, Chrome, Firefox, Edge and Safari are supported.
 For mobile platforms we recommend Safari on iOS (min iOS11) and Chrome for Android.
+- Supported devices are <b>build in cameras and microphones</b> and <b>USB camera devices</b>, for example from Logitech.

 ## Broadcast Sample

-The following sample shows how to initiate a broadcast (one-to-many stream) from a WebRTC enabled HTML5 browser.
+The following sample shows how to initiate a broadcast (one-to-many stream) from a supported browser.

 The stream is sent to an `RTMP` ingest point which you can get from our bintu.live API.
 Playback can be done with nanoStream H5Live Player.